Difference among Basil oil, Holy Basil Oil and Basil Sweet Oil

 • Use it to garnish avocado toast.

-• Also sometimes, it turns it into an ice cream topping!
+• Also sometimes, it turns into an ice cream topping!
 Stuff up vanilla ice cream with fresh strawberries, basil, and a balsamic reduction.

 Side Effects, Precautions and Warnings of Basil Oil